Luca Staccioli

 In the forties, G. Staccioli was in prison due to an unknown crime.
 He commutated his sentence joining the French Foreign Legion up, in the First Indochina War (1946-1954).
 No one knows anything about him.
 It remains: a series of documents secretly conserved in the archive of the foreign Legion in Aubagne; the surname (Staccioli) which Luca Staccioli, after his father, inherited because of some bureaucratic quibbles without being relatives; a photographic roll of film.

 The photographic film is erased by the time and the erosion of the sea.
 The contents are completely unrecognisable.
-Thus, the disappeared images become a new space to re-narrate and to question the construction dynamics of the identity made by wars, macro-narratives, violence and a patriarchal alienation of the autonomous subjectivities.
+Thus, the disappeared images become a new space to re-narrate and to question the construction dynamics of the identity made by wars, macro-narratives, violence and by patriarchal alienation of the autonomous subjectivities.